 How Anne survived during the year between her arrival and her marriage is not known.
 I suspect she was taken in by an Irish family.

 Anne and James must have met near the docks when James was in port in 1854.
-She would have been 17 when they married; he was probably only 16.
+I imagine her sitting on the steps of a tenement building crying.
+She must have told him she was alone with no one to take care of her.
+Proud that he was seaman, he might have said, “Don’t worry, I will look after you.”
+She would have been 17 when they married in 1855; he was probably only 16.
 More common ages for marriage at the time were 20 for the bride and 25 for the groom.
 Because they were both orphans without siblings, Anne and James must have decided to create the family they both lacked, though they were little more than children themselves.

 Anne and James lived their entire married lives in the tenements of the dock area of New York City, while James came and went on the ships.
 Anne bore nine children, eight of whom survived into adulthood.
 If this photograph of them, which was probably taken in February 1884 when their two oldest children married, is any indication, theirs was a happy marriage.

 Some might say: Why do you bother with all of this, especially when the stories are so sad?
 I reply that for me every additional piece of my ancestors’ histories helps me to plant my feet more firmly on the earth.
 I love knowing these stories, and I am happy to have places in Scotland and Ireland to call home.